miadunn/clasp410dunn/README.md

 This is the repository for Mia's CLaSP 410 course/Fall 2024

-Each lab will have its own folder and README
+Each lab will have its own folder containing a README and files.